timdodd/graphql-devday/queries_and_mutations.md

 * Read [Introspection](https://graphql.org/learn/introspection/)
 * Read [GitHub Introspection](https://developer.github.com/v4/guides/intro-to-graphql/#discovering-the-graphql-api)
 #### Tasks
-Figure out the two possible types that a `RepositoryOwner` can be.
+You just read two articles on GraphQL introspection and have ascended above documentation.
+You no longer read documentation, you query it.
+Write a query using introspection to figure out the two possible types that a `RepositoryOwner` can be.

 <details><summary>Answer</summary><p>